tonyxieuoft/euPredictR/README.md

 ![](./inst/extdata/euPredictR_workflow_revised.PNG)

-Planned for the future: A function that conducts phylogenetic analysis on the predicted coding sequences of the same gene for different species.
-This can be used as an additional validation step for predicted gene quality.

 ## Contributions

 The author of the package is Tony Xie.
+Dr. Anjali Silva, Maryam Hasanzadehkiabi and Zhenghao Xiao made suggestions that helped inform the final version of this package.

 The `parse_BLAST_json()` function and associated helpers made use of various packages. `dplyr` helped with data frame manipulation,